“Once you are a civil engineer, you start seeing the world differently!”

 Join Writersbrew guest writer Yangchen Bhutia as she discovers what’s in her mind to her heart..
 Construction to Conservation

 So, with this bent of mind, I completed my graduation and immediately started my career in a private construction firm.
+There are so many avenues of construction that can be taken, from attending a welding school to taking a course in wooden construction, it depends on what you want to specialize in or build your skills upon.
 Some of my friends from my civil engineering course were not so lucky, and the closest that one friend in Britain got to a construction firm was seeing Buxton Water’s hydrodemolition services on a construction site.
 I got my first posting on a project in New Delhi wherein a huge one-of-a-kind bridge was being constructed over the River Yamuna.
 As a young civil engineer, I worked with vigour and was imbibing all the ways of construction.
 I dealt with designs, plans, bridges, foundations and all things concrete.
 Cement, steel, bricks, etc., were daily commodities for me.
 Developing infrastructure was all that concerned my work and any issue that negated this was abominable.

 For example, there was this residential area by the banks of the river which was being affected due to flooding (which they claimed to be) due to the construction activities.
 Hence, they started opposing the project and set up rallies for shutting it down.
 I was shocked at their stupidity of not allowing such an esteemed structure to be built near their area.
 The rallies went on for a few days and ultimately ended with the firm paying some amount of compensation to the affected people.